 Mosquitoes have a painful bite that can often be felt immediately, almost like a small prick.

 A mosquito bite is a small, round, puffy red bump that often becomes hard, swollen, and itchy.

 Location: You’ll typically find mosquito bites on parts of the body not covered by clothing: your hands, neck, face, shoulders, legs, and arms.
 Mosquitoes rarely bite through clothes.

-Mosquito bites are random: A mosquito bite can appear as a single bite or several bites scattered on your skin.
+Mosquito bites are random: They can appear as a single bite or several welts scattered on your skin.

-When mosquito bites appear: A mosquito bite appears soon after a mosquito has bitten you.
+When mosquito bites appear: The bite appears soon after a mosquito has bitten you.

 Mosquitos are one of the most dangerous pests in the world.
 If you experience extreme redness or itchiness, develop a fever, or are allergic to mosquito bites, you should see your doctor immediately.
 (See below for How to Treat Mosquito Bites at Home and When to See a Doctor About Mosquito Bites.)

 Children and the elderly are the most susceptible to these mosquito-borne pathogens.